 This session will permit the participants to exercise the critical skills that they have developed over the course of the workshop.
-They will apply these skills to a critique of their own work and on a professionally produced media piece that they will be shown in the second half of the class, which addresses issues of race and racism.
-This session will also allow the participants to perfect the interview skills that they have learnt, by conducting a video interview with a guest speaker.
+They will apply these skills to critique their own work and to critique a professionally produced media piece on race and racism that they will be shown in the second half of the class.
+This session will also allow the participants to perfect the interview skills that they have learned, by conducting a video interview with a guest speaker.

-PART A - Review Media Produced (30 minutes)
+OutlinePART A - Review Media Produced (30 minutes)

 - The group will view and critique the video pieces and photographs that they have completed. - They will be asked to comment on what they liked and what they did not like.
-They will be able to provide each other with constructive criticism, while also congratulating each other for their contribution to the group.
-During this time they will be asked to refer to the techniques and design principles that they have learnt over the course of the workshop. - The group's guest speaker will also be invited to comment on his/her impressions of the media pieces.
-This will help the group gain an outside perspective.
+They will be able to provide each other with constructive criticism, while also acknowledging unique contributions to the group.
+During this time they will be asked to refer to the techniques and design principles that they have learned over the course of the workshop. - The group's guest speaker will also be invited to comment on his/her impressions of the media pieces.
+This will help the group gain an outsider perspective.